 For glazing & marinating

 It makes a delicious sauce for Instant Pot shredded chicken and slow cooker teriyaki meatballs.
 You can spread it on burgers, drizzle it in wraps, or use it as a marinade for chicken, salmon, and shrimp.
-If you’ve never tried grilled pineapple with a teriyaki glaze, now’s your chance!
+If you’ve never tried grilled pineapple with a teriyaki glaze, now’s your chance.
+Also try my crockpot teriyaki chicken!

 In stir fries